jmjatlanta/trading_framework/TECHNICAL_IMPLEMENTATION.md

 #### Strategy

 This is where the daily work is done.
 Initially this will probably be in C++, but I would like to make this where Python scripts are provided access to the rest of the system components.

+This component may be split into entry strategies and exit strategies, with an over-encompasing strategy on top.
+I am still hammering out the details.

 ```
 include